tomalrussell/nismod_teaching_kit/docs/lecture_09/Lecture_9.3.md

----
-title: Mini-Lecture 9.3 - Modelling of water infrastructure networks and service delivery
+# Mini-Lecture 9.3 - Modelling of water infrastructure networks and service delivery
-keywords:
--   Water infrastructure
-authors:
--   Olivia Becher
----

 This mini-lecture provides an overview of what constitutes a water infrastructure network, how water infrastructure is distinct from other